 The University strives to prevent discrimination and promote a full realization of equal employment opportunity through a positive, continuing affirmative action program in compliance with applicable federal laws and Executive Orders to ensure that qualified, historically underrepresented racial and ethnic minorities, females, protected veterans, and individuals with disabilities are considered for hiring and advancing in employment.
 The program includes placing and publicizing equal opportunity officers on each campus, publishing nondiscrimination and anti-harassment policies, reviewing employment practices, analyzing applicant and workforce data, monitoring progress toward achieving hiring goals, and conducting prevention education.
-The University also commits to taking measures, beyond simple termination of a discrimination or to prevent discrimination from recurring in the future.
+The University also commits to taking measures, beyond simple termination of a discriminatory practice, adopted to correct or compensate for past or present discrimination or to prevent discrimination from recurring in the future.
 Such measures may include but are not limited to training programs, outreach efforts, and other positive action steps.